Bilimsel Raporlar

 http://www.umanitoba.ca/faculties/medicine/anatomy/EAROBJEC.htm

-The sounds signals are actually registered as pressure changes, like vibrations, that hit the ear drum & move the little bones in the ear.
+The sound signals are actually registered as pressure changes, like vibrations, that hit the eardrum & move the little bones in the ear.
 They travel further into the ear to the cochlea – shaped like a seashell – a spiral container filled with hair cells that bend as they are vibrated.
 Each of the 15,000 hair cells responds to particular frequencies at particular loudness.
-Ratey 91
+Ratey 91 The hair cell motion is converted into electrical signals that fire neurons.
+Each hair cell is sensitive to a limited frequency range.

 Our brains actually SHAPE what we hear.